 Search for childcare

-- Barnardo's provide after school clubs and holiday playschemes at Springfield Special School, Witney and Kingfisher Special School, Abingdon for disabled children and young people (5-18 years).
-They also run youth groups.
+Barnardo's provides after school clubs, holiday playschemes and youth groups for disabled children and young people (5-18 years).
+They hold these activities at:

-- Fitzwaryn School provides holiday activities for disabled children and young people (5 -18 years) in the Wantage area.
+The school provides holiday activities for disabled children and young people (5 -18 years) in the Wantage area.

-- Yellow Submarine provides activities and holidays for children and young people with learning disabilities (11-18 years).
-They also run term-time youth clubs in Abingdon/Didcot, Oxford and Witney.
-They support young people with mild to moderate learning disabilities and or/autism.
-They work with young adults up to the age of 25 years as part of the transition from young person to adult.
+Yellow Submarine provides activities and holidays for children and young people with learning disabilities (11-18 years).
+They run term-time youth clubs in Abingdon/Didcot, Oxford and Witney.
+Yellow Submarine support young people with mild to moderate learning disabilities and or/autism.
+They work with young adults up to 25 years as part of the transition from young person to adult.

 There are also some other groups/agencies that may be able to help with other childcare.